 Instead of seeing the act of acquiring more debt as a way to fix unexpected short term problems, view acquiring debt as a LAST RESORT when there are honestly no other options.
 Without this significant attitude change, every step forward is in jeopardy of being sabotaged by one unexpected setback.
 This may seem obvious and elementary.
 But as with many things, debt acquisition is as much a state of mind as it is a financial predicament.
 If credit card usage, payment plans and the like seem like reasonable options “just in case”, they become reality.
 And NOT looking to credit as your “backup” plan really does necessitate a significant shift in mindset.
 Piling more credit debt on top of all of the existing debt will just make the hole you are in that much harder to climb out of.

 Take a cold hard look at your finances.
 What is really necessary and what have you just become accustomed to?
 What is worth staying in debt over?
-Use the money you’ve now collected from eliminating those things that don’t make the cut to pay down your debt.
+Pay down your debt with the money you collect from eliminating those things that you don’t really need.
 Make a reasonable yet ambitious plan and keep paying down the debt bit by bit.

 There will be setbacks.
-Maybe you’ll have to spend some of the money you saved for emergencies.
-But that’s what it is for, emergencies.
+Maybe you’ll have to spend some of the money you’ve saved for emergencies.
+But that’s what it is for: emergencies.
 Maybe you’ll slip up and use a credit card.
 Don’t beat yourself up, but do resolve to work harder to avoid debt and credit.
 And keep moving forward.
 Don’t let setbacks become an excuse for abandoning everything.

-I’ve been there – overwhelmed by debt, barely treading water and feeling like I was drowning, and feeling like there was no way out.
-The only thing that started to make a difference was changing my attitude from thinking about how I got into this mess to focusing on how to get past it.
-I still have moments where it seems overwhelming and I feel trapped, and I am sure that will be the case until the debt is all paid off.
+I’ve been there: overwhelmed by debt, barely treading water, feeling like I was drowning, and feeling like there was no way out.
+Things started to make a difference for me only after I began to change my attitude from thinking about how I got into this mess to focusing on how to get past it.
+I still have moments when things seem overwhelming and I feel trapped, and I am sure that this will be the case until the debt is all paid off.
 But don’t think of things as impossible, or they become impossible.
-I’m moving forward now, I have a timetable and a plan, and it all seems manageable and possible.
-And possible is the key.
+I’m moving forward now; I have a timetable and a plan, and it all seems manageable and possible.
+And thinking that all this is possible is the key.

 Thanks for giving me the opportunity to write on your blog!

-(and yes, my student loans are included in the 2010 goal, as are my spouse’s.
+(also, my student loans are included in my 2010 debt reduction goal, as are my spouse’s. 🙂 )

 Thank you for your encouraging post as well!
 Well to be able to get rid of all the debt including student loans by 2010 is a great feat!
 I look forward to watching your progress.
 I have my own goals too, involving how to get out of the 9-to-5.
 It’s great how our blogs are helping us chart and display our progress towards all these goals.

-How much did your PHd cost you?
-Is going to be hard to get rid of that debt in just 3 years unless it not as costly as I think it is.
+How much did your PhD cost you?
+Is going to be hard to get rid of that debt in just 3 years unless it is not as costly as I think it is.

 Great post Paid Twice, it’s all about attitude.
 I like the picture as well…Borders is one of my biggest temptations!